-This major has been designed to build and develop key skill-sets and knowledgebases, ensuring you are well-prepared for both the technical and advisory roles that are central to professional public relations
+Designed to build and develop key skill sets and knowledge bases, this area of study ensures you are well-prepared for both the technical and advisory roles that are central to professional public relations practice.

 You will learn and develop skills in planning, strategy, research, budgeting, evaluation, writing and media production.